Equestrian Center Graduate Assistant

 - Understand the elements involved in starting an Equine Assisted Psychotherapy program*

 This is a 5 hour/week assistantship which provides a half-tuition aid award.
-The GA will be invited to department staff meetings if schedule permits, and will be invited to all Student Affairs general professional development on-campus opportunities.
+The GA will be invited to department staff meetings if schedule permits, and will be invited to all Student Experience general professional development on-campus opportunities.

 For more information, please contact Steve Shank, program director.

 All Student Experience graduate assistants are expected to coordinate expectations and schedules with academic faculty and employers (if applicable).